 If you still think you want to feed your dog the occasional pickle, a little bit every now and then probably isn’t going to do any harm.
 We would suggest feeding no more than a slice or two every few days.
 Do not give your dog whole pickles if they’re prone to gobbling their food, as it can become a choking hazard- for most dogs, a whole pickle is too much, anyway!
 However, it would be preferable to feed your dog small amounts of cucumber instead, as this is much healthier!

-If your dog steals a pickle, it’s unlikely to do any harm as a one-off, assuming it doesn’t have any of the dangerous ingredients.
+If your dog steals a pickle, it’s unlikely to do any harm as a one-off.
+This is of course, assuming it doesn’t have any dangerous ingredients.
 Keep an eye on them for 24-48 hours to make sure they have no negative effects.
 To prevent it from happening regularly and your dog ingesting too much salt, you should keep the pickle jar out of reach and take care of your sandwiches and snacks.

 Frequently Asked Questions